Are Mice Nocturnal

 How Seaside Pest Control Can Help

 At Seaside Pest Control, we specialize in identifying and eliminating mouse infestations, no matter how severe.
-Here’s how we can help:
+Here’s how we can help with rodent control in Surrey, BC:

 1. Comprehensive Inspections